Wynncraft/WynncraftAPI/OVERVIEW.md

 ### Rate Limit
 We use IP based rate-limiting for each of our resources.
 It is different for Legacy and Version 2.
 {% sample lang="v2" %}
-Our rate-limit is dependent on each resource.
-View the Rate-Limit section of each resource documentation for further information.
+Our rate-limit is 1800 requests per 10 minutes per IP.

+If you have an application which uses the API frequently, please [apply](Overview/APIKEY.md) for an API key.

 {% sample lang="v1" %}
-Our rate-limit is 1200 requests per 20 minutes per IP.
+Our rate-limit is 1800 requests per 10 minutes per IP.
 If significant usage of our API results in significant performance deficit, the rate-limit may be lowered.

-We do not support higher rate-limits.
+If you have an application which uses the API frequently, please [apply](Overview/APIKEY.md) for an API key.
 {% endmethod %}

 ### API & Documentation Bug Reports